 And the person that he was helping was somebody who had damage to the inner ear.
 And as a result of that their balance had been gone.
 And then they were able to retrain this person to use the tongue to take over that task.
 It’s neuroplasticity.
 It was amazing, right?

 Yeah.
 That’s wonderful.

 Have you spoken to somebody about helping you to overcome your balance issues further?
 Has there been anyone that can help in that area?

 Not really.
 I don’t know.
-I haven’t really looked into that.
-I go to a chiropractor, and she can help me but she doesn’t do neuro chiropractic, right.
+I haven’t looked into that.
+I go to a chiropractor, and she can help me but she doesn’t do neuro chiropractic, right?
 And there’s a place but it’s hard for me to drive I pass around town I couldn’t drive before.
 So for me to drive is a big, huge thing.
 So I drive a little bit around.
-I don’t go far though, and the place that I have to go is far and I’m working, and it’s a couple of days that you have to be there.
+I don’t go far though, and the place that I have to go to is far and I’m working, and it’s a couple of days that you have to be there.

 So, it’s hard for me to do that.
 But I want to, but I will someday because now, I am learning more and more and more about this.
 And that is why I wrote the book because there wasn’t enough information given to me.
 I don’t feel like but it’s about it’s for everybody.
 I don’t think there is enough information given to other people either.